2023 Best Journalism Schools in Florida

 Top 10 Best Journalism Schools

 Our analysis found University of Florida to be the best school for journalism students who want to pursue a degree in Florida.
-Located in the midsize city of Gainesville, UF is a public college with a fairly large student population.
+Located in the midsize city of Gainesville, UF is a public college with a very large student population.

 On average, journalism graduates from UF take out $16,477 in student loans while working on their degree.